 Hamada Shimane Prefecture 浜田

-Hamada has the only deep-sea port in the area, though there are no ferries, and most boats are taking out logs, or used cars to Russia.
+Hamada has the only deep-sea port in the area, though there are no ferries, and most ships are taking logs or used cars to Russia.

-Like the rest of the Shimane coast, the Hamada area is home to many fine, white, sandy beaches, 5km of which are included in the Iwami Seaside Park.
+Like the rest of the Shimane coast, the Hamada area is home to many fine, white, sandy beaches, 5km of which are included in the Iwami Seaside Park, east of central Hamada.
 The park has many facilities, including picnic and barbecue areas, campsites, cabin rental, showers etc. The beaches are popular with surfers, and in the summer season windsurfing and parasail rentals are available.

 The main attraction is a show of performing Beluga Whales.
 There is also Aquas Land, a huge playground/amusement park for the kids.
 Entrance 1,500 yen, 500 yen for kids.
 Free parking and free audio guide in English.
 Closed Tuesdays.

-Tatamigaura (JR Shimoko station).
+Tatamigaura (access from JR Shimoko station) is a geological formation on the coast.
 In 1872 the Hamada Earthquake struck, resulting in a section of seabed rising and remaining exposed.
 There is a pedestrian tunnel through the cliffs, passing through a sea cave with a small Buddhist shrine, leading to the interesting geological formations and fossils.
 On weekends and holidays a pamphlet in English can be had from local volunteer guides.

 On a hill overlooking the harbor stands the ruins of Hamada Castle.
 Built in 1620, it was destroyed by its lord in 1866 to stop it falling into the hands of the advancing pro-Meiji forces from Choshu.
 He then committed suicide.
 All that remains are the gate and the stone walls and foundation, but there are fine views over the town and harbor, and is popular particularly during the cherry blossom season.

-The skyline of Hamada is dominated by the Great Marine Bridge, a 305m long suspension bridge that runs from the fishing harbor to the tiny Setogashima Island .
-Built at a cost of 4.5 billion yen, the city paid 7 billion yen for it.
-Setogashima was already connected to the mainland by a 10m long bridge!
+The skyline of Hamada is dominated by the Hamada Marine Bridge, a 305m long suspension bridge that runs from the fishing harbor to the tiny Setogashima Island.
+Completed in 1999 at a cost of 8.9 billion yen (about USD 800 million), the bridge is the second to Setogashima Island, which has a population of less than 250 people and was already connected to the mainland by a 10m long bridge!

-Osakana Center, located in the fishing harbor section of the port, is a fish market as well as restaurant, craft centre, and event space.
-Lots of squid products for sale as Hamada exports a lot of squid, both throughout Japan and abroad.
+The Shimane Fish Center (Shimane Osakana Senta), located in the fishing harbor section of the port, is a fish market as well as restaurant, craft center, and event space.
+Lots of squid products are for sale here, as Hamada supplies squid throughout Japan and abroad.

 The University of Shimane is located on the hills above the town, and includes the Institute of North Asian Research.

-A footpath behind the University leads to the top of Sankai Mountain (378m) which has an interesting shrine and expansive views over the town and along the coast.
+A footpath behind the University leads to the top of Mt.
+Sankai (378m) which has an interesting shrine and expansive views over the town and along the coast.
+The mountain is part of the Mt.
+Sankai Forest Park.

-Just in front of the University is the Hamada Children's Museum (Tel: 0855 23 8451) that has shows and interactive exhibitions that are of interest to adults as well.
+Just in front of the University is the Hamada Children's Museum of Art (Tel: 0855 23 8451) that has shows and interactive exhibitions that are of interest to adults as well.

-Down the west coast a few kilometers is Taimayama (Hemp Mountain).
-Starting in Sufu, the Chugoku Nature Trail climbs up an over the mountain passing through an interesting shrine.
+Down the west coast a few kilometers is Taimayama, or Taima-san (Hemp Mountain).
+Starting in Sufu, the Chugoku Nature Trail climbs up and over the mountain passing through an interesting shrine.
 On top of the mountain at 599m is an observation tower with superb views over Hamada and all the way down to Yamaguchi Prefecture.
-The steep valleys on the western slope are visited by many photographers for the views of steeply-terraced rice paddies, and in the Fall, farmhouses bedecked with drying persimmons.
+The steep valleys on the western slope are visited by many photographers for the views of steeply-terraced rice paddies, and in the fall, farmhouses bedecked with drying persimmons.
+Taimayama is accessible by car.

 Hamada International Center can be reached on 0855 23 8223